Country guides

 What to pack

-When packing for Poland, bear in mind that the weather is highly changeable.
-Take a selection of warm and cooler clothing, and make sure you have a good coat for cold snaps and a lightweight rain slicker to carry around for unexpected showers.
+When packing for Poland, visitors should bear in mind that the weather is highly changeable.
+They should take a selection of warm and cooler clothing, and make sure they have a good coat for cold snaps and a lightweight rain slicker to carry around for unexpected showers.

 What's on in Poland